LW2904/basic-steambot/README.md

 // which is the same as:
 client.on('loggedOn', function () { console.log( ... ) })

-// a convenient thing about the arrow syntax is, is that as long as
+// as long as a function only takes one parameter,
-// a function takes only one parameter you can write it like this: client.on('loggedOn', details => console.log(details))
+// you can omit the parenthesis client.on('loggedOn', details => console.log(details))
 ```
 *Arrow functions are a new technology and part of ES6.*